deckerego/Macropad_4chord_MIDI/README.md

 The Macropad 4chord MIDI is built to play simple chord progressions as a MIDI device.
 You can connect the Macropad to any studio recording software that accepts MIDI devices, such as GarageBand.

+The 4chord MIDI has three different modes: the "chords" mode that allows you to select progressions and root keys to play chords, the "drum pad" mode that allows you to use the MacroPad as an acoustic drum / electric drum / percussion pad, and a "MIDI controls" mode that lets you set MIDI command controls (including note velocity).
+You can switch between each mode by clicking on the rotary dial.

+### Chord Keyboard

 Once you power on the Macropad a default progression is restored, with the root on middle C (I'm a assuming middle C is on the fourth octave).
 The root note